MyPureCloud/content-standards/readme-template.md

 Provide information about the following topics:

-* Provide at least one method of contact external to Github for contacting the maintainers.
+* If possible, provide at least one method of contact external to Github for contacting the maintainers.
 This can be a person or group's email, a link to a specific topic or category on the developer forum, or any alternatives for external developers to get help outside of using Github issues.
 * If PRs are accepted from the public.
 If yes, provide guidelines for PR submissions
 * If issues are accepted via Github issues (turn the feature off if not)
 * State the license and link to the repo's license (should be in `/LICENSE`)